LifeBogger presents the Full Story of a Brazilian Football Legend best known by the Nickname; “Kaka”.

 Ricardo Kaka Biography – Origin of Nickname:

 His younger brother Rodrigo (best known as Digão) and cousin Eduardo Delani are also professional footballers.

 Digão called him “Caca” due to his inability to pronounce “Ricardo” when they were young.
 The lack of pronunciation eventually evolved into the name ‘Kaká’.
 The name ‘Kaka’ has no specific Portuguese translation.

 Below is a photo of Kaka and his kid brother when they were kids.

 Kaká is a devout evangelical Christian who was an active member of the São Paulo-based Rebirth in Christ Church.

-He became engrossed in religion at the age of 12: “I learnt that it is faith that decides whether something will happen or not.” says Kaka.
+He became engrossed in religion at the age of 12: “I learned that it is faith that decides whether something will happen or not,” says Kaka.

 He is known to usually remove his jersey to reveal his “I Belong to Jesus T-shirt.
 Kaka has also been actively engaged in prayer moments after the final whistle of matches.

 He did this after Brazil’s 2002 World Cup, Milan’s 2004 Scudetto, and the 2007 Champions League triumphs.